AtharvSuryawanshi/Neural-Representations-using-Things-Database/data/README.md

 ## Directory to store data
 Data has been gitignored.
-But links are provided below.
+But links are provided in each notebook.